marsgazer/curious-help/12_install.md

 ```
 from the command line.
 You must see a message telling you the version of Java, and that version must be at least 8.
 (Well, 1.8 is the same as 8[^sver].)

-Download x3dview.zip, open the archive, and unpack the file x3dview.jar to some directory.
+Download x3dview.zip, from the latest [release](https://github.com/martianch/curieux/releases), open the archive,
+navigate to the `lib` subdirectory of the archive, and unpack the file `x3dview.jar` to some directory
+(probably you are more used to the word _folder,_ a directory is a folder).

 In the command line, go to that directory and run
 ```